 When you run your own company, a big part of marketing your services involves creating content.
 From keyword-rich writing on your personal website and social media posts to email newsletters or small advertisements, online marketing is all about showing people what makes you an industry expert.

 But content creation takes time, and as an independent professional you can only dedicate so much of your day to marketing activities.
 You likely don’t have hours of free time to spend writing new content, yet fresh content is vital any solid online marketing strategy.
 The solution?
 Create content that you can easily repurpose.

 Rather than writing something new each time you want to talk about a specific topic, creating content that you can repurpose saves you valuable time and can help you reach new audiences.
 Follow these four steps to make repurposed content a part of your marketing strategy.

 When choosing a topic or subject you want to write about, your intention to repurpose content should be top of mind.
-What sorts of topics are broad or compelling enough that you could realistically get a significant amount of mileage out of?
+What sorts of topics are broad or compelling enough that you could really get a significant amount of mileage out of?
 How well can a topic be translated across various types of content?
 Choose a topic that will work well across the board.

 2. Make a List of Repurposing Options